Everyone has or once had an idea.

 - Conduct many interviews to get a sense of your potential market

-- Try to conduct as many face-to-face interviews as possible.
+- Arrange face-to-face interviews as often as possible.
 It helps you note their expressions, body language, and understand them better.

 - Let them talk more, you simply ask questions.